What goes into a request for proposal (RFP)?

-Typically, large organizations use Requests for Proposal (RFP) to find the right vendors for various services.
+Typically, large organizations use a request for proposal (RFP) to find the right vendors for various services.
 It’s a way to gather a lot of information all at once about prospective providers and set a baseline for evaluating their services.
 No matter what type of software you’re looking for, RFPs can be a good place to start.

 Here are the pitfalls we commonly see with RFPs:

-- RFPs become “check the box” exercises.
-Many organizations equate more features with better.
-That’s why RFPs often devolve into massive lists of every conceivable software feature, many of which aren’t needed or aren’t important.
 This naturally leads to an evaluation process where you look to see which vendor has the largest number of boxes checked, losing sight of which boxes are critical and which are superfluous.
-Ironically, more bells and whistles can actually lower the usability of software, as more buttons and options cause confusion and raises the risk of user error.
+Ironically, more bells and whistles can actually lower the usability of software, as more buttons and options cause confusion and raise the risk of user error.

-Ideally, RFPs should be used only by organizations under a specific set of circumstances:
+Ideally, you should only use a request for proposal under a specific set of circumstances:

-- You have extensive experience with third-party EHS software and know exactly what functionality is out there and what’s important to you.
+- You have extensive experience with third-party software and know exactly what to look for.

-- You have the resources (personnel, time, and money) to devote to digging through hundreds of pages of responses and the expertise to tease out what’s actually relevant.
+- You have the resources to dig through hundreds of pages of responses and find the important stuff.

-- You plan to use the RFP as just a supplemental component to a more holistic evaluation that includes the user experience, support services, customer references, etc.
+- You plan to use the RFP as just a supplemental component to a more holistic evaluation.